OSHA 10 Certification

 I’ve helped dozens of coworkers go through this process, and I’ve seen the same mistakes over and over.

-And finally — and this is big — thinking the certification means you’re now “safety-proof.Which means ” It doesn’t.
-Day to day, it’s a starting point.
+And finally — and this is big — thinking the certification means you’re now “safety-proof.”
+It doesn’t.
+It’s a starting point.
 Real safety comes from experience, awareness, and common sense.

 Practical Tips That Actually Work